Abstract

 the exaggerations in the promotional material are likely to both prevent some people from cycling because of the fear of the risk, and to induce risk compensatory behaviour in those who chose to cycle and wear a helmet“

 After the helmet law was enforced in July 1992, the number of cyclists dropped by 37%.
-In 1993, cycling hospitalisations were only slightly below 1991, despite fewer cyclists on the roads.
-The risk of injury per cyclist increased by 38% while the risk of injury for pedestrians dropped by 8%.
+In 1993, cycling hospitalisations were slightly below 1991, despite 37% fewer cyclists.
+The risk of injury per cyclist increased.
 Cycling injuries kept rising.
-In 2000, the risk of injury per cyclist was twice what it was before the helmet law.
+In 2000, the risk of injury was twice what it was before the helmet law.

-This is similar to what was observed in New South Wales (NSW), where the risk of accident more than tripled.
-Head injuries increased significant;y despite cycling dropping by half.
+This is similar to what was observed in New South Wales (NSW), where the risk of injury more than tripled.

-For child cyclists in NSW, the risk of accident almost doubled, while the risk of death and serious injury increased by more than 50%.
+For child cyclists in NSW, the risk of death and serious injury increased by more than 50%.

+Perhaps it has something to do with the false sense of safety fostered by deceitful helmet promotion campaigns.
 A false sense of safety can induce people to take more risks, leading to more accidents and more injuries.
-This tendency is called risk compensation, a well-known safety factor as reported here:
+This is risk compensation, a well-known safety factor:

 “the law of unintended consequences is extraordinarily applicable when talking about safety innovations.
 Sometimes things intended to make us safer may not make any improvement at all to our overall safety”